 Working during pregnancy means preparing for all those little things you know are going to happen during your workdays – like hunger, thirst, nausea, and even headaches.

 - Do bring several small snacks to eat throughout the day.
 Small snacks help ease morning sickness, which can occur at any time of the day.

 - Do bring plenty of water to stay hydrated.
 Proper hydration is key for pregnancy health, but dehydration can also make that morning sickness more pronounced – so drink often.

 - Do take frequent breaks to walk around.
 Swelling, pain, and fatigue are common during pregnancy and may become more of an issue if you sit at a desk all day.
 Take a 15-minute break every hour to walk around your desk a few times, hike to the bathroom for a quick break, or refill your water bottle.
 Walking may also reduce some of those aches and pains.

 Just as there are things you need to do to protect yourself and your baby, there are also a few things you need to remember to avoid when you are working during pregnancy.

-- Don’t life heavy objects or bend at the waist.
-As your pregnancy progresses, bending at the waste and lifting heavy objects are out of the question.
+- Don’t lift heavy objects or bend at the waist.
+As your pregnancy progresses, bending at the waist and lifting heavy objects are out of the question.
 When in doubt, ask someone else to do the lifting.